jeremymiller00/bokeh_tools/docs/medium_article.md

             return plot
 ```

 We need the option of returning the plot so that this function can be called as a helper is the next two functions.
 And voila!
-We have our fuction for creating a histogram with hover tool interactivity!
+We have our function for creating a histogram with hover tool interactivity!
 The last bit we will add here is an option for plotting on a log scale, which will require an `if, else` break.
 Note that if `log_scale=True` then we add another column to the histogram dataframe.

 ```python
 def hist_hover(dataframe, column, colors=["SteelBlue", "Tan"], bins=30, log_scale=False, show_plot=True):